pesekt1/chat-room-socket/README.md

 npm run start:server
 ```

+Run multiple clients in different tabs and see how the messages are sent to all the clients.

 ## Server
 We create a socket and define events for the server.
 The server listens to the events and sends back a response:
 - connection